FAQs

 Q What do you use to undercoat?

-We use a premium Lanolin (sheep's wool oil) product that provides a thick, drip-free coating that never dries because it contains no solvents.
-It penetrates metals to the base.
+We use a premium Lanolin (sheep's wool grease) based product that provides a thick, drip-free coating that never dries because it contains no solvents.
+It penetrates metals and existing rust to the base.
 It is non-toxic, non-flammable and environmentally friendly.
 It has almost no smell.
 It lasts longer and resists washout better than cheaper petroleum-oil based undercoatings as it is thicker.
-It is not a rust remover or converter, but it does an incredible job sticking to rust and working it's way into all the tiny nooks and crannies that rust is composed of.
-It is a thick, wet, corrosion inhibiting protective layer that blocks outside moisture and oxygen from getting to your metal undercarriage (or rusty metal undercarriage!).
-Because it does not dry, it is self-healing - meaning if road debris kicks up and creates modest scratches, the product will "gel over" and repair itself.
+Gimmicks like rust remover or converter are not necessary, as Lanolin does an incredible job not only sticking to rust, but working it's way into all the tiny nooks and crannies that rust is composed of.
+It is a gel-like, corrosion inhibiting protective layer that blocks outside moisture and oxygen from getting to metal and existing rust.
+Oxidation (the chemical reaction of rusting) stops entirely when moisture and oxygen cannot reach the metal and rust.
+Because it does not fully dry, it is self-healing - meaning if road debris kicks up and creates scratches, the product will "gel over" and repair itself.
+Lanolin is applied to hundreds of thousands of vehicles every year for commercial fleets, municipalities, state government and private citizens alike.
+For more info about why Lanolin is your best choice please visit our article: The Science of Rust

 Q How often should my vehicle get undercoated?

-The premium product we apply is thick and resists washout very well.
+The premium Lanolin product we apply is thick and resists washout very well.
 Because it does not dry, it is self-healing - meaning if road debris scrapes it, the product will "gel over" and repair itself.
-It can last years.
-There is a helpful, cumulative effect when you have your 2nd, 3rd and additional coatings done.
-The exposed areas of your undercarriage should be undercoated every 12 to 24 months depending on your goals for the vehicle, and your use of the vehicle.
-But even having your vehicle undercoated just ONE time provides very meaningful protection... you may buy yourself that extra few years you needed!
+The exposed areas of your undercarriage should be undercoated every 24 months on average - depending on your goals for the vehicle, and your use of the vehicle.
+There is a helpful, cumulative effect when you have additional coatings done.
+Thinner, especially oil-based coatings, typically need to be done every 8 to 12 months.
+Even having your vehicle undercoated just ONE time provides very meaningful protection... you may buy yourself that extra few years you needed!

 Q Is this a permanent undercoating?